christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 <pre><code class="r">album_tbl <- tbl(con, "Album") %>% collect()</code></pre>

-If you are familiar with SQL, you can send queries like this: `x <- dbGetQuery(con, 'SELECT * FROM artists')`.
+If you are familiar with SQL, you can send queries like this: `x <- dbGetQuery(con, 'SELECT * FROM Artist')`.

 Once you are done with the data acquisition, disconnect from the database: